 Analysing and linking health related data enables research on a scale, speed and costs that is not possible using alternative methods.
 Benefits of using large patient and population datasets include development of more effective diagnostics and treatments, identification of public health risks, insights into causes of disease and improvements in health services.

-The MRC, in partnership with nine other government departments, research councils and charities, have committed over £90m in several initiatives that are aimed at supporting informatics research, infrastructure and scientists.
-Our ultimate aim is to build a sustainable capability in health and biomedical informatics in the UK.
+Over the last six years, the MRC – in partnership with other UKRI councils, charities, and government departments – have committed over £110m across several initiatives that are aimed at supporting data science research, infrastructure and scientists.
+Our ultimate aim is to build a sustainable capability in health and biomedical data science in the UK.

 Details on how we secure public confidence in medical research, in particular in relation to consent and the confidentiality of personal information.